Guide to Sapporo Snow Festival 2024

 In the other hand the Susukino site is located in Hokkaido’s red-light district Susukino area, and is the venue for the ice made sculptures.
 If you want to take a rest from visiting, you can enter in one of the ice-bars.

 Lastly, the Tsu Dome Site it’s the funniest area of the festival and the children’s (and not so children’s) favorite!
-Usually this venue hold snow attractions such as snow slides and snow maze. *Please note that the Tsu Dome Site will close in Sapporo Snow Festival 2023.
+Usually this venue hold snow attractions such as snow slides and snow maze.

 The 73rd Sapporo Snow Festival will be held only at Odori Site and Susukino Site from 4th to 11th February in 2023.